-Demonstrating high Emotional Intelligence is all the rage in the job market these days.
+Demonstrating high Emotional Intelligence in workplace is all the rage in the job market these days.
 In a 2011 Career Builder Survey of more than 2,600 hiring managers and human resource professionals, 71% stated they valued emotional intelligence in an employee over IQ; 75% said they were more likely to promote a highly emotionally intelligent worker; and 59% claimed they’d pass up a candidate with a high IQ but low emotional intelligence.

 This trend will only continue to emerge.
 According to the World Economic Forum’s Future of Jobs Report, emotional intelligence will be one of the top 10 job skills in 2020.

 Well, it's a number of things.
 It includes a high amount of self-awareness (strong understanding of your impact on others, awareness of how your emotions and inner feelings influence your outward demeanor, and the ability to accurately assess your actions, reactions, and impact) and self-management (appropriate emotional expression, courage and assertiveness, resilience, awareness in the present moment, and planning tone).

 Here are some questions you may get in an interview to assess your level of Emotional Intelligence: